sleepingevil/react-ssr-data-provider/README.md

 - `withDataClient()` higher-order component
 - `withDataProvider()` higher-order component
 - Use [suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) for full server-side rendering as soon as it's available in react
+- provide way to describe the client interface without TypeScript
 - use web workers for client-side fetching
 - use worker threads for server-side fetching
 - do you have an idea?
 Let me know about it on github!